tsawyer/dvm-project-notes/dvmhost-update.md

-## DVMHost Update Steps
+# DVMHost Update Steps

-1. Pull new source and this repo.

 Do as root or sudo.

+## Pull

+Pull new dvmhost source and this repo

 ```
 cd /usr/src/dvmhost